smapiot/piral/docs/specs/feed-api-specification.md

 Content-Type: application/json
 ```

 Arbitrary headers and query parameters may be transported.
-The evaluation of these parameters is implementation-specific and could be used for evaluation of feature flags or authorization purposes.
+The evaluation of these parameters is implementation-specific and could be used for the evaluation of feature flags or authorization purposes.

 **Success Response**